Yes! Even high achieving students can stumble in the UMAT.

 Further, when you apply through the graduate entry pathway, you can only apply to one university (with only three preferences) and you will be interviewed only by one university.
 The universities have colluded to make it this way, so that it is less work for them and easier for them to select students (although it imposes harsh restrictions on aspiring doctors).

-Some people think universities are education oriented organisations, but in reality they are massive businesses with annual income of each university around a billion dollars - they earn about $30,000 per year of study at university for each student they enrol (about $10,000 from you, and the rest from the government).
+Some people think universities are education oriented organisations, but in reality they are massive businesses with annual income of each university around a billion dollars - they earn about $30,000 per year of study at university for each student they enrol (about $10,000 from you, and the rest from the government, which evetually comes from your taxes).
 This means that the longer you study at university, the better it is for them.
 This is the reason why some universities are moving towards graduate-entry medical programs.
 It is to increase universities' income, not because it is good for you!
 Furthermore, universities are prohibited from charging full fee for undergraduate medicine, but they can charge full fee for graduate medicine!

 Some people feel that they want to go to so-called "prestigious" universities (eg. Sydney University) which offer only graduate medicine.
 However, unlike other disciplines such as law, in medicine it does not matter which university you graduate from.